Dec 12, 2018

 Other parts of the extensive renovation include a new senior common room, with a working fireplace and courtyard view, new music and art rooms along with a screening room and lounges.
 When complete next fall Lowell House will be home to 414 students.

 Construction Continues on Harvard's $1 Billion Science & Engineering Complex

 Facade work continues along with steel and concrete work inside Harvard University’s John A. Paulson School of Engineering and Applied Sciences.
-The 535,000 sf building will house new lab, classroom, and research space for 1,8000 students.
+The 535,000 square foot building will house a new lab, classroom, and research space for 1,800 students.
 The building will also feature a new 5,000-square-foot Maker Space, to include high-end manufacturing and assembly workstations that will allow students to test ideas and incubate enterprises.